 This section describes the interactions between the Enterprise Mobility Infrastructure and a commercial cellular network.
-As used in this document, cellular networks consist of Radio Access Networks (RANs) using CDMA-2000, UMTS or LTE connected to packet core networks.
+For this document's purposes, cellular networks consist of Radio Access Networks (RANs) using CDMA-2000, UMTS or LTE connected to packet core networks.
 While the Enterprise Mobility solution tunnels through these networks, and the mobile devices rely on them for availability of data services, this section will not discuss the detailed functionality of the cellular networks.